The Trouble With Love

 Although the song Not A Day Goes By (written by Gail Davies)

 was never released as a single in the United States, it was played in regular rotation on BBC Radio in the UK.
 As a result, RCA label executive, Joe Galante, arranged for Gail and her band to

-Although currently out of print, this vinyl LP can still be obtained at vintage record stores like the Great Escape or Jack Lawrence Record Shop in Nashville: 615/256-9240.
-You can receive a FREE CD of this album when you join Gail's International Fan Club.
-Click here for more details.
+Although currently out of print, this vinyl LP can still be obtained at vintage record stores like The Great Escape.